Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_secret_rotation_strategies.md

 # Kubernetes Secret Rotation Strategies

-Secret rotation provides us a way to automate the process of reflecting secret change to your applications.
-However, we need to an additional technique to reflect the change to your pod on kubernetes.
+Secret rotation provides a way to automate the process of reflecting secret change to your applications.
+However, an additional technique is needed to reflect the change to your pod on kubernetes.
 This topic provide an overview and three strategies to implement.

 # Key Vault Flex Volume with Restarting

-[Key Vault FlexVolume](https://github.com/Azure/kubernetes-keyvault-flexvol) provides us an integration Azure Key Vault with Kubernetes.
+[Key Vault FlexVolume](https://github.com/Azure/kubernetes-keyvault-flexvol) provides an integration for Azure Key Vault with Kubernetes.
 Secrets, keys, and certificates in a key management system become a volume accessible to pods.
 However, once it is mounted, the secret will not reflect the change of Key Vault.
-Once KeyVautl Change happnes, we need to restart the pod.
+Once KeyVautl Change happnes, the pod needs to be restarted .

 ![](images/flexVolume.png =950x500)